 Valuation reports generally cost between $US50,000 and $US75,000.

-In 2009, Bacanora Minerals Limited commissioned MineTech to write a Property Report and a Valuation Report on their Borate deposit in northern Mexico as part of their Qualifying Transaction on the TSX-V.
+In 2009, MineTech was commissioned to write a Property Report and a Valuation Report on an industrial minerals deposit in Mexico as part of a Qualifying Transaction on the TSX-V.